 Stephen has been a partner with Blaney McMurtry LLP since 1988.

-Stephen's practice is largely restricted to the insurance field.
+Recently, Stephen began offering his services as a mediator with respect to tort, product liability, sexual abuse, product liability and professional errors and omissions claims.
+He has taken both the basic and advanced ADR courses from Sitt, Feld Handy.
+The balance of Stephen's practice is largely restricted to the insurance field.
 His main areas of interest are bodily injury claims and coverage issues.
 He has handled motor vehicle accident, governmental liability, product liability professional errors and omissions and directors and officers liability claims.

 Stephen has provided coverage opinions on automobile, property, professional errors and omissions, directors and officers errors and omissions and CGL policies.
 He has also assisted in drafting policies and endorsements.